 ESE 502 Introduction to Individuals with Mild/Moderate Disabilities (4 credits).
 Prerequisite: ESE 500..
-History, theoretical foundations, and practices related to the social, emotional, and learning characteristics of individuals with mild/moderate disabilities.
-Includes presentations of diagnostic approaches and educational and social policies relative to these exceptionalities.
+Legal and theoretical foundations, and practices related to the social, emotional, and learning characteristics of individuals with mild/moderate disabilities.
+Examines current issues relative to areas of mild/moderate disabilities.
+Includes a field experience requirement.
 Required for licensure as a Mild/Moderate Intervention Specialist.